Apply the skills learned in statistical analysis to a variety of industries, including insurance, marketing, government, health care, and more.

 Plan of study

-Students are required to complete four core courses: Statistical Software (STAT-611), Regression Analysis (STAT-741), Fundamentals of Statistical Theory STAT-731, and Foundations of Experimental Design (STAT-701).
-Students, in conjunction with their advisers’ recommendations, should take the core courses early in the program.
+Students are required to complete four core courses: Statistical Software (STAT-611), Foundations of Statistics (STAT-631), Applied Linear Models–Regression (STAT-641), and Applied Linear Models–ANOVA (STAT-642).
+Students, in conjunction with their advisors’ recommendations, should take the core courses early in the program.

 Areas of concentration